 - Being able to have two YugabyteDB universes, each in their own standalone Kubernetes cluster, communicating with each other via a load balancer, is not currently supported, as per #2422.

 A number of interactions across features are supported.

 - TLS is supported for both client and internal RPC traffic.
 Universes can also be configured with different certificates.

 - RPC compression is supported.
-Note, both clusters must be on a version that supports compression, before a compression algorithm is turned on.
+Note that both universes must be on a version that supports compression before a compression algorithm is enabled.

 - Encryption at rest is supported.
-Note, the clusters can technically use different KMS configurations.
-However, for bootstrapping a sink cluster, we rely on the backup/restore flow.
-As such, we inherit a limitation from that, which requires that the universe being restored has at least access to the same KMS as the one in which the backup was taken.
-This means both the source and the sink must have access to the same KMS configurations.
+Note that the universes can technically use different Key Management Service (KMS) configurations.
+However, for bootstrapping a target universe, the reliance is on the backup and restore flow.
+As such, a limitation from that is inherited, which requires that the universe being restored has at least access to the same KMS as the one in which the backup was taken.
+This means both the source and the target must have access to the same KMS configurations.

 - YSQL colocation is supported.

 - YSQL geo-partitioning is supported.
-Note, you must configure replication on all new partitions manually, as we do not replicate DDL changes automatically.
+Note that you must configure replication on all new partitions manually as DDL changes are not replicated automatically.

 - Source and target universes can have different numbers of tablets.